 The guidelines differ vastly in their evaluation of ciliary function by HSVMA; it is central to the ERS and not recommended by the ATS guideline, perhaps reflecting existing clinical practices and differing PICO question formats; the ATS guidelines examined HSVMA as a stand-alone replacement of the reference standard tests while ERS guidelines evaluated HSVMA as a diagnostic test to be used in conjunction with other PCD testing modalities.
 Both guidelines suggest a shift from traditional measurements of ciliary beat frequency with universal agreement that this is not adequate.
 Rather, use of HSVMA to analyse effective mucociliary clearance and ciliary beat pattern has become increasingly used in European centres.
 Since the publications of the guidelines, the authors have worked towards providing better evidence for this test, yet HSVMA testing procedures and interpretations remain non-standardized across centres.
 20

 It is clear from the evidence presented in both guidelines that relying on just one or two tests will result in lower diagnostic accuracy in a minority of cases.
 With each additional test included in diagnostic algorithms, diagnostic accuracy is improved.
 With the tools currently available, the tolerance of lower diagnostic accuracy must be balanced with access to testing, feasibility of testing, cost of testing, and consequently access to treatment.
-Excluding a diagnosis of PCD is challenging.
 Use of nasal NO and a strict set of clinical characteristics, as suggested in the ATS guideline, may miss cases with normal NO or atypical symptoms, though the ATS diagnostic algorithm does suggest further PCD testing with strong clinical phenotypes, even when nasal NO levels are normal.
 The ERS guideline on the other hand never excludes a diagnosis and deems patients as PCD highly unlikely leaving a more complex situation for counselling patients.

 Finally, both guidelines concur with PCD diagnostic testing having the highest diagnostic accuracy when performed in centres with specific expertise in PCD.
-While genetic testing can be feasibly performed by any institution, the pre-test probability of a positive genetic result will likely be higher if other diagnostic tests, like nasal nitric oxide, are already positive for PCD.
-Ciliary biopsy samples for both TEM and HSVMA testing are difficult to correctly collect, process, and interpret outside of highly specialized PCD centres.
+While genetic testing can be feasibly performed by any institution, the pre-test probability of a positive genetic result will be higher if other diagnostic tests, like nasal nitric oxide, are already positive for PCD.
+Variants of unknown significance are common in the multiple PCD-causing genes.
+Therefore, to avoid false positive diagnoses, expert interpretation of variants and confirmation of pathogenicity with other tests (HSVA, TEM) are required to ensure the genotype is compatible with the abnormalities in ciliary function and ultrastructure.Ciliary biopsy samples for both TEM and HSVMA testing are difficult to correctly collect, process, and interpret outside of highly specialized PCD centres.
 Thus, referral to PCD specialty centres, like the national referral centres across Europe and the PCD Foundation Clinical and Research Center Network in North America, will often be necessary for a definitive PCD diagnosis.

 Suggested research required to develop an internationally agreed diagnostic pathway for PCD